 The interface between the mental and the physical.
 This is a question you practically never hear anything about.
-If science can’t define ‘mind’ how can it begin to decipher how mind affects body?
+If science can’t define mind how can it begin to decipher how the mind affects the body?
 Let me try to put this in down-to-earth terms using the computer as an example.
 It’s actually a good example because, although most of the population know what it is and use it, there’s an element that few really understand.

 There are three major elements to a computer and you must have all three for it to be of any use to a user.

 - Application software for the human user.
 This is productivity–processing–software that allows you and me to write and create letters, books… record sound and images. calculate, draw, design, present, create databases, send messages, share.
-These processing programs allows each of us to express our creativity.
+These processing programs allow each of us to express our creativity.

 All three parts must work together perfectly with no bugs.
 That’s the goal of a computer.